 What You’ll Learn in This Article

-- The goal of indoor cultivation is to artificially create the ideal environment for your plants at all growth stages.
+- How to create the ideal environment for your plants at all growth stages

 Indoor cannabis cultivation is a rewarding endeavor that basically can be done in any climate.
-It takes detail orientation, the right equipment, time, and money, but the benefits reaped from growing your own weed is more than worth the duration and expenditure.
+Growing pot takes attention to detailand the right equipment, time, and money, but the benefits reaped from growing your own weed are more than worth the time and expense.
 Not only is the practice of gardening itself therapeutic, it also lends a connection to the plants that cannot be experienced outside of a hands-on approach.
 Having trained and grown out a favorite cultivar to fruition is one of life’s great joys for a marijuana enthusiast.

-The practice of indoor cultivation is chosen over outdoor cultivation primarily for its control, reproducibility, and risk mitigation — not to mention location, location, location.
+Indoor cultivation provides many benefits compared to outdoor cultivation, including control, reproducibility, and risk mitigation — not to mention location, location, location.
 The goal is to artificially create the ideal environment for your plants at all growth stages.
-This is achieved through precise lighting, temperature, humidity, carbon dioxide content, and air movement within each indoor grow space.
+This is achieved through precise lighting, temperature, humidity, carbon dioxide content, and air movement within each indoor growing space.

-To set up an indoor garden, you will need equipment to help create a stable environment that mimics the necessary periods of light and darkness to grow out and then flower the plants.
-This includes horticultural lighting, fans to recreate a gentle breeze, dehumidifiers to maintain the proper humidity, heating, ventilation, and air conditioning (HVAC), and all the basic supplies that a plant needs to survive, from water to grow media to nutrients.
+To set up an indoor garden, you will need equipment to help create a stable environment that mimics the necessary periods of light and darkness to grow plants through the flowering stage.
+This includes horticultural lighting, fans to recreate a gentle breeze, dehumidifiers to maintain the proper humidity, HVAC (heating, ventilation, and air conditioning), and all the basic supplies that a plant needs to survive, from water to grow media to nutrients.

 The first step in creating a proper indoor growing environment is to decide on the medium and irrigation methods you’ll be using to supply your plants with the proper nutrients throughout their growth cycle.
-The medium is a shelter for your plants’ roots that retains moisture depending on its composition and your chosen irrigation method is the way you feed your plants their nutrients.
+The medium is a shelter for your plants’ roots that retains moisture.
+The irrigation method is the way you deliver nutrients to the plants.

-The two main grow medium options for an indoor garden are soil and hydroponic media.
-Here’s what to consider when deciding between the two:
+The two main options for an indoor garden are soil and hydroponic media.
+Consider the following:

 Soil is a great choice for beginners.
-It can be much more forgiving and requires less precision when watering and feeding plants additional nutrients.
-Less-frequent waterings and a stable pH foundation can drastically increase the likelihood of a successful first harvest.
+It can be much more forgiving and requires less precision when watering and feeding plants.
+Less-frequent watering and a stable pH foundation can drastically increase the likelihood of a successful first harvest.
 Soil also contains beneficial microbes and nutrients that help keep plants healthy, though it also creates favorable conditions for pests, mold, and mildew to spread.
-Working with soil and hand-watering plants can also be messy, but it will allow you to get familiar with the pace in which your plants consume their water and nutrients.
+Working with soil and hand-watering plants can also be messy, but it will allow you to get familiar with the pace in which your plants consume water and nutrients.

 Hydroponic media are viable indoor alternatives to soil, but they’re considered more advanced because they bring with them a set of challenges that may prove difficult for beginners.
 Then again, if going hydroponic is in your plans, it’s best to learn the method from the beginning.

-Hydroponics is a blanket term for the growing of plants in a nutrient solution, with or without an inert medium to provide mechanical support.
-Media such as rockwool, coco coir, and hydroton can drastically increase the control that you maintain over a plant’s growth.
-With a plant’s roots system exposed, hydroponically grown cannabis can grow faster and more efficiently, requiring less water and nutrients but also requiring monitoring systems to ensure a stable pH is maintained.
+Hydroponics is a blanket term for the growing of plants in a nutrient solution, with or without an inert medium to provide physical root support.
+Media such as fused basalt rock and chalk (known as rockwool), coconut fiber (coco coir), and clay pellets (hydroton) can drastically improve nutrient delivery.
+With a plant’s roots system exposed, hydroponically grown cannabis can grow faster and more efficiently, requiring less water and fewer nutrients but also requiring monitoring systems to ensure a stable pH.

-Hydroton is a lightweight expanded clay aggregate composed of porous clay pebbles that can be used alone in a hydroponic system, or blended with soil or other soilless mediums.
-Hydroton does not retain water to the extent of coco coir or rockwool, but does provide plant roots with equal levels of oxygen.
-Similarly to rockwool, the biggest issue is that it can dry out very quickly, so you have to be extra careful to keep it hydrated, especially when used on its own.
+Hydroton is a lightweight expanded clay aggregate composed of porous clay pebbles that can be used alone in a hydroponic system or blended with soil or other soilless mediums.
+Hydroton does not retain water to the extent of coco coir or rockwool, but it does provide plant roots with equal levels of oxygen.
+Like rockwool, the biggest issue is that it can dry out very quickly, so you have to be extra careful to keep it hydrated, especially when used on its own.

 Cannabis Feeding Systems